artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Create a transfer with submission documentation
 -----------------------------------------------

 The structured directory in Archivematica is the basic configuration of the transfer.
 If you just add a directory to the dashboard and start transfer processing, Archivematica will restructure it so it complies with this structure.
 Another option is to create a transfer in a structured directory prior to beginning processing in Archivematica.

 To create a transfer that includes submission documentation, such as a donor agreement, you must create a structured directory prior to beginning processing in Archivematica.
-Your source directory should contain three subdirectories, titled as below:

-1. objects: The *objects* directory contains the digital objects that are to be preserved.
-You can create subdirectories within objects if desired.
+1. Your source directory can be called anything (``transfer`` in this example).
+Place all of the digital objects that you are preserving in the ``transfer`` directory (you can add subdirectories if you wish, but they are not required).

+2. Create a subdirectory called ``metadata`` (no capitalization).

-2. metadata: The *metadata* directory contains the checksum, the METS file, and a submissionDocumentation subfolder, which can be used for transfer forms, donation agreements or any other documents that relate to the acquisition of the records.
+3. Create a subdirectory within ``metadata`` called ``submissionDocumentation`` (in camel-case).
+Place any transfer forms, donation agreements or any other documents that relate to the acquisition of the records inside ``submissionDocumentation``.

-3. logs: The *logs* directory will eventually contain logs generated when processing the transfer in Archivematica.

 .. important::